Philosophy and Theology Stream

 **Please note our eligibility criteria: This event is for University of Oxford and Oxford Brookes postgraduates, postdocs, academic staff.
 If you do not fit this criteria, are DCM Alumni, or in a continuing education program, please complete this form and we will review your request **

-9:00 am Registration in Magdalen College Old Kitchen Bar with coffee & tea
+9:00 am Registration in New College with coffee & tea

 The following events are held jointly with all streams at New College.